Eko-Ende: Location

 Eko-Ende has a tropical climate, with an average temperature of 26 °C.

 Average annual rainfall is 1254 mm, with peaks in July and September, and little rain between November and February.

 Eko-Ende lies just west of the town of Ikirun.

 The farming community lies on the Ikirun-Ogbomoso road, in-between Eko-Ajala and Ore communities.

 Dam

 The Eko-Ende Dam on the Otin River was impounded in 1973 to form a reservoir with a capacity of 5.5 MCM.

 The headworks were designed to supply potable water to the communities of Oba, Eko-Ende, Eko-Ajala, Ikirun, Iragbiji and Okuku.
 The dam is an earth structure, completed in 1979, with a capacity of 910,000 m3.

 History

 The Jalumi War of 1 November 1878 took place in the hilly country of the northeast of Osun State in the area that includes Ikirun, Iba, Inisa, Okuku and Eko-Ende.
-It was one of the series of civil wars in Yorubaland between 1793 and 1893.
+It was one of the series of civil wars in Yoruba land between 1793 and 1893.